jensnieulandt/jensnieulandt.github.io/content/index.md

 ## :fish: Deltacom (2018 - 2019)

-At Deltacom, the team was small, that naturally made my role very fluent.
+At Deltacom, the team was small, which naturally made my role very fluent.
 Next to being the main point of contact for clients, I was responsible for full stack development for business front- and back-end solutions used by over 20k users (websites, web apps, and member management systems).

 Additionally, I developed and maintained software for a collection company.
-I worked on porting legacy PHP projects to the Symfony framework, and I was tasked with reverse engineering databases and optimizing server load.
+I worked on porting legacy PHP projects to the Symfony framework and was tasked with reverse engineering databases and optimizing server load.
 An embedded solution used to scan tickets at events was also created by me.

 To complete my work, I used a variety of technologies, including PHP/Symfony, MySQL/MariaDB, and jQuery.
-I also introduced versioning and a data redundancy plan for all software maintained by the company.
+I also introduced versioning and a data redundancy plan for all of the software maintained by the company.

 ## :beaver: Chuck (2017)